jwbensley/elf_reader/README.md

 # ELF Reader

 #### What is it
-Example program wihch can read Linux ELF file headers.
+Example program which can read Linux ELF file headers.

 #### Example output